SintraCascaisSesimbra.com

 Praia dos Galapos and Praia dos Galapinhos

-Galápos is the larger beach and has two restaurants (O João and Ondagalapos) along with parasols and sun loungers.
-Galapinhos to the east is smaller and where you will want to take your paradise photos.
+Galápos is the larger of the two.
+It has two restaurants, O João and Ondagalapos, along with parasols and sun loungers.
+Galapinhos, just to the east, is smaller.
+This is where you will take your photographs.
+A headland separates the two beaches, and you can walk around it at low tide.

 The Praia dos Galapinhos